 You can also create your own Style.
 On iPhone or iPad, select Create New Style.
 On Apple TV, click Edit Styles.
 And, on Mac, click the plus button.

 Then, enter a Description or Style Name, depending on your device.
 You can choose the background color and opacity, text color and size, font style, and highlight and edge colors.
-This is a great way to adjust the subtitles and captioning exactly as you need or want it.
+This is a great way to adjust the subtitles and captioning exactly as you need or want them.

 You can then select your saved, custom-made style from the list.
 Plus, you can edit or delete the styles that you create.